asha23/Simple-Message-Board/README.md

-# Wordpress Simple Message Board
+# Wordpress Simple Message Board Plugin

-This is a moderated WordPress message board.
+This is a moderated WordPress message board plugin.
 It works independently from the comments system and is designed for simple use.

 A new table is created in your database called _messages

 ## Shortcodes